shirsbrunner/shirsbrunner.github.io/src/articles_typetester/index.md

 ---
 title: Type
-subtitle:  Making things look like glyphs
+subtitle:  Making things that look like glyphs
 description: A place to play around with typefaces
 layout: page.njk
 eleventyNavigation: